 An individual can live a healthy life without a gallbladder by making a few changes in diet.
 Your liver continues producing the bile.
 It will naturally find its way to the small intestines without the gallbladder.

-According to Dr. Valeria Simone MD (Southlake General Surgery, Texas), an experienced board-certified general surgeon, gallbladder surgery is one of the safest surgeries, however, like other surgeries it also has some possible risks.
-That include:
+According to Dr. Valeria Simone MD (Southlake General Surgery, Texas), an experienced board-certified general surgeon, gallbladder surgery is one of the safest surgeries, however, like other surgeries, it also has some possible risks.
+That includes:

 An individual may also experience the risk of the post-cholecystectomy syndrome” (PCS).
 This condition happens when a gallstone is left in the bile ducts or bile leaks into the stomach.
 PCS symptoms are the same as gallstones such as abdominal pain, diarrhea, and heartburn.